 Working a side job or taking on freelance work you have the skillset for could help you save money faster to get the vacation show on the road.
 And the best part is, if you save using your side gig money, you won’t even need to touch your savings or primary paycheck.

-Not sure which freelance job may be right for you?
-You might want to start by thinking about what you’re after—something that will help your career in the long-term, or perhaps something that will simply earn you a bit of quick cash.
+• Think about what you’re after: Something that will help your career in the long-term, or perhaps something that will simply earn you a bit of quick cash?

 Making a Little Extra Cash While on Vacation